-Texas: a state so steeped in firearm history that is only fitting it is home to the host city for what will be the largest annual gathering of freedom-loving American gun owners—the 2018 NRA Annual Meetings & Exhibits at Dallas, May 4-6.
-And although the types of firearms that modern Texans own and carry may have changed since they won Texas’ independence from Mexico in 1836, certain guns will always be associated with its fight to become a Republic and well beyond its annexation to the United States and eventual statehood.
+Texas is a state steeped in firearm history.
+And although the types of firearms that modern Texans own and carry may have changed since they won Texas’ independence from Mexico in 1836, certain guns will always be associated with its fight to become a Republic and well beyond its annexation to the United States and eventual statehood in 1845.
 Here are five firearms that every Texan (and every American) should know:

 The Longrifle One of the most revolutionary firearms ever produced, the longrifle, known also as the Pennsylvania or the Kentucky rifle, was fundamental to the American colonists’ fight for independence from England in 1776.
 The American-made hunting rifle fired patched round balls and had long, rifled barrels, which provided a tremendous advantage over the Brown Bess smoothbore muskets used by the Red Coats, accurate at nearly three times the distance.
 With their carved walnut and maple stocks and brass or bronze inlays, they were as much works of art as they were military arms.
 Sixty years later, Mexican Texas was filled with frontiersmen and settlers from Tennessee, Kentucky and Virginia, and with them came their hunting rifles.
 It is possible that some of the same rifles used by George Washington’s sharpshooters were handed down over the generations from fathers to sons and used in Texas’ fight for independence from Mexico.
 Ironically, the Mexican army was using the same Brown Bess muskets that the British did 60 years earlier.
 The longrifles kept the Texans in the fight through the successful siege of San Antonio and then the trial of the Alamo where 185 held back 5,000 until the walls were finally breached on that fatal 13th day.